South African Guild of Actors

-SAGA has been vocal about the international issue around Sexual Harassment in the Entertainment Industry.
+SAGA has been vocal about the international issue of sexual harassment in the entertainment Industry.
 The SWIFT (Sisters Working in Film and Television) campaign #ThatsNotOK highlighting the plight of harassment has been endorsed and supported by SAGA.
 The collaboration of both organisations has brought about a Code of Conduct to be adopted by all industry professionals as well as addendum suggested for all actors and industry practitioners to sign in their contracts.